gauravgulia26/evenodd/README.md

-This is a just my college project .
+This is a simple project made using Node.js and Ejs.